 We are proud of our systematic process—the Benevon Model—because it works.
-We expect groups that sign on to work with us to be open to our customization of the model and to follow our coaching.
+We expect groups that work with us to be open to our customization of the model for their organization and to follow our coaching.

 People work at Benevon because they love the nonprofit world.
 They appreciate the depth of commitment of the people in the field, regardless of their field of endeavor—healthcare, arts, environment, etc.—they want to support their missions being fulfilled.

 Beyond appreciating each group's unique mission, we understand the complex organizational structures of many nonprofits, whether they are local, regional, national, or international.

 We also understand budgeting, cash flow, and the day-to-day challenges of juggling multiple funding sources in the face of narrow financial margins.

 We know that each organization is completely unique.
 We relish and respect that uniqueness and consider it a privilege to delve deeper into each group's distinct culture and environment.

 We feel we are effective because we care, we know how to listen, and we have a systematic, customizable process.